kalaspuff/tomodachi/README.md

     ...
 ```

+#### Topic and Queue

 This would set up an **AWS SQS queue**, subscribing to messages on
 the **AWS SNS topic** `topic` (if a `topic` is specified),
 whereafter it will start consuming messages from the queue.
+The value
+can be omitted in order to make the service consume messages from an existing
+queue, without setting up an SNS topic subscription.

 The `competing` value is used when the same queue name should be
 used for several services of the same type and thus \"compete\" for